 Homeless Advocacy examines the role legal advocacy plays in preventing and ending homelessness.
 The book provides a history of homelessness, the current state of it in the United States, context on working with unhoused populations, and analyzes the legal issues they face through a practitioner's lens.
 With these topics, ranging from criminalization of homelessness to employment barriers and affordable housing, the author provides a resource that will encourage and enable more people to advocate on behalf of unhoused populations and will serve as a guidepost to advance that advocacy.

 There are many books on poverty, but this book is different and complementary as it focuses on the unhoused population and the legal challenges unique to them.
-It is aimed at law students, policy, and social work students at the undergraduate and graduate levels, and individual activists.
+It is aimed at law students, policy makers, social work students at the undergraduate and graduate levels, and individual activists.
 It includes narratives from practitioners and those with lived experience of being unhoused.